 As a user researcher with a background in computer science and anthropology, I have a passion for using surveys, diaries, interviews and fieldwork to uncover valuable insights.
 I currently work with a remote team of designers, developers and product managers on civic-minded projects.

-In addition to this work, I have been leading a business that brings people together through music since 2014.
+In addition to this work, I lead a business that connects NYC families through joyful, hands-on music and movement experiences.

 My academic research has focused on digital media, media ethnography, methods in media analysis, copyright, information rights, transnational cultures, France, and Europe.
 I have conducted both primary and secondary research in these areas and have drawn on anthropology to engage with media studies, feminist technoscience studies, law studies, and European studies.